LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 This is so much the polar opposite of current conventional wisdom, that many would consider it heresy.

 I think that *also* imposes unnecessary constraints on the design process.
-I find it helpful to start with a few use cases to drive the design (the more diverse the better), additional use cases to refine it, and even more to eventually validate it.
-In some ways, this is similar to test-driven development in engineering: engineers start with a few test cases before writing any code, then add more as they go to make sure everything works as expected.
-It’s an iterative process.
+I tend to favor a more iterative process:

+1. Collect as many diverse use cases as possible upfront to drive the design
+2. Additional use cases are used to refine the design until it stabilizes
+3. Even more at the end to validate it further.

-If you’re on the right path, additional use cases lead to refinement at first, then validation in the end as the design stabilizes.
+If you’re on the right path, additional use cases will smoothly take you from refinement to validation as the design stabilizes.
-If you’re not on the right path, they highlight fundamental flaws and show you that you need to start over.
+If you’re not on the right path, they will highlight fundamental flaws and show you that you need to start over.

+This has some similarities to test-driven development in engineering: engineers start with a few test cases before writing any code, then add more as they go to make sure everything works as expected.

 But if someone else’s creative process works best with using use cases only for validation, more power to them!

-What matters is the outcome: designing a solution that addresses a broad set of use cases in a way users can understand and use.
+What matters is the **outcome**: designing a solution that addresses a broad set of use cases in a way users can understand and use.
-I think what we can all agree on is that
-**no proposal should be considered without being rigorously supported by use cases**.
+I think we can all agree that **no proposal should be considered without being rigorously supported by use cases**.
-It is not enough for use cases to exist;
+By "rigorously" I mean that it's not enough for use cases to exist;
 they also need to be sufficiently diverse and correspond to user pain points that are both **real** and **pervasive** enough to justify adding a new feature.
 But whether use cases drove the design, were used to validate it, or a mix of both is irrelevant, and requiring one or the other imposes unnecessary constraints on the design process.